iltommi/qdb-documentation/source/api/cpp.rst

         Retrieves the tags assigned to the given alias.

-        :param alias: A pointer to a null terminated string representing the alias.
+        :param alias: A pointer to a null-terminated string representing the alias.
         :param error: A qdb_error_t reference that will be set to the error code, if any.

         :returns: A std::vector containing the tags assigned to the alias.